-World Bamboo Day is an annual celebration dedicated to raising people’s awareness of bamboo.
-This herbaceous plant grows on almost all continents, with the exception of Antarctica.
-It is on September 18th.
+World Bamboo Day is an annual celebration dedicated to raising awareness about bamboo.
+This versatile plant grows on almost every continent except Antarctica.
+The holiday is observed on September 18.

 History